-Your car insurance might cover hurricane damage to your vehicle in Florida.
+Storm damage is sometimes covered by car insurance in Florida.
 The outcome will depend on several factors, like the specific cause of the damage to your car and the terms in your insurance policy.

-Your insurance policy will state what it does cover and what it excludes from coverage.
+Your insurance policy will state what it covers and what it excludes from coverage.
 There is no uniform or standard insurance policy.
 Every auto insurance company writes its own policies, and each company decides what it will and will not cover.

-Some companies offer a variety of policies, ranging from “bare bones” to more comprehensive “white glove” coverage.
+Some companies offer many policies, ranging from “bare bones” to more comprehensive “white glove” coverage.
 There is a significant difference in the costs between these types of insurance policies.
 You will have to read your policy to find out what it will cover and what it excludes.
 We can take a look at your policy and explain its terms to you.

 The Cause of the Damage Makes a Difference